Martyrs of Japan

+1628 German engraving of The 26 Martyrs of Japan at Nagasaki (note: German artists at the time did not know about the physical appearance of Japanese people, nor their culture or clothing; therefore, they appear European.)

 The Martyrs of Japan (日本の殉教者, Nihon no junkyōsha) were Christian missionaries and followers who were persecuted and executed, mostly during the Tokugawa shogunate period in the 17th century.

 More than 400 martyrs of Japan have been recognized with beatification by the Catholic Church, and 42 have been canonized as saints.